csrsandeep/Data-Projects/README.md

 Fashion- This simple CNN model classifies 10 type os fashion items using MNIST Dataset.

 Weed Classification-This project usin VGG 16 model is able to classify images as soil,grasss, broadleaf(weed) or soybean(crop).
 Thus, helps in reducing workload on farmers.
-Final fashion - This model will classify 10 types of fashion items like shoes, shirts, trousers etc, using CNN